Hispanicization: Hispanic America

 In Spanish America it is also used to refer to the imposition of the Spanish language in the former Spanish colonies and its adoption by indigenous peoples.
 This refers to Spain's influence which began in the late 15th century and the Spanish Empire beginning in the colonization of the Canary Islands in 1402 which is now part of Spain.
 Later the landing of Christopher Columbus in 1492 in the Caribbean then Central America and South America.
 All these countries were Hispanicized; however, there are still many people there who hold a culture that still has its origins in the Indigenous peoples of the Americas.
 Until recently, Castilianization has been official policy by the governments of many Hispanic American countries.
 Only recently programs of intercultural bilingual education have been introduced to a substantial extent.
-The same situation happens in European populations of non-Spanish origin, like Italian and German populations in Chile and Venezuela; this is voluntarily as some of them still speak their native languages.
+The same situation happens in European populations of non-Spanish origin, like Italian and German populations in Chile and Venezuela; this is voluntarily as many of them still speak their native languages, but mostly as second languages.
+In order to preserve the languages of Indigenous peoples, many countries now promote the concept of Intercultural bilingual education.
+In Bolivia, for example, President Evo Morales and Foreign Minister David Choquehuanca have emphasized that intercultural education should be mandatory for all citizens.
+This includes requiring Spanish speakers to learn Indigenous languages such as Quechua and Aymara, ensuring that all Bolivians are able to communicate in at least two national languages.

 Philippines

 The Philippine archipelago was ruled from Mexico as a territory of New Spain, from 1565 to 1821 and as a province of Spain until 1898.
-Since the late 16th century, the Hispanic culture has intemperately influenced, shaped, and became the foundation of modern Filipino cultural landscape.
-Derived from Austronesian and Iberian influences, modern Filipino culture is described as a blend of Eastern and Western (mostly Spanish) traditions.
+Since the late 16th century, the Hispanic culture has intemperately influenced, shaped, and become the foundation of modern Filipino cultural landscape.
+Derived from Austronesian and Iberian influences, modern Filipino culture is a blend of Eastern and Western (mostly Spanish) traditions.
 Although most Filipinos still primarily speak an Austronesian language, the Philippine languages have thousands of Spanish loanwords.
 Furthermore, a number of Filipinos to the south speak a Spanish-based creole known as Chavacano.